linea-it/pz-compute/doc/dp2/dp2_stage2_estimate_instructions_full.md

-# DP2 PSF FlexZBoost Stage 2
+# DP2 PSF FlexZBoost Stage 2: Full Model

 This document describes how to run photo-z estimation on Apollo/LIneA after the PSF-trained FlexZBoost pickle has been generated.